-The Raymond Carver Review, a peer-reviewed, electronic journal which seeks to publish the best critical work both from established and emerging Carver scholars around the world.
-Each issue includes a section of peer-reviewed essays, sometimes on a special topics, and these are supplemented by interviews, guest editor’s essays, book reviews, and special features, such as bilingual poetry.
+The Raymond Carver Review is a biennial peer-reviewed, electronic journal that publishes the best critical work both from established and emerging Carver scholars around the world.
+Each issue includes a section of peer-reviewed essays, sometimes on special topics, supplemented by interviews, guest editor’s essays, book reviews, and occasional special features.

-Begun by members of the International Raymond Carver Society, the RCR is produced by international Carver scholars devoted to promoting the study of this important and influential author.
-The editorial and advisory boards who contribute to making the RCR available are located in the US, Canada, Italy, Ireland, Israel, France, Switzerland, and Puerto Rico.
-Our readers are world-wide.
+Begun in conjunction with the International Raymond Carver Society, the RCR is produced by Carver scholars from devoted to promoting the study of this important and influential author.
+The editorial and advisory board members who contribute to making the RCR available are located in the US, Canada, Italy, Ireland, Austria, Israel, France, Switzerland, and Puerto Rico.

-The Raymond Carver Review, designed by Liz Wyglendowski, lead multimedia developer for Educational Technology & Distance Learning, is edited by Robert Miltner, Associate Professor of English at Kent State University Stark and by Vasiliki Fachard, Independent Scholar in Switzerland.
-It is hosted by the English Department at Kent State University.
-The Raymond Carver Review is produced in cooperation with The International Raymond Carver Society.
+The Raymond Carver Review is edited by Robert Miltner, Associate Professor of English at Kent State University at Stark and by Vasiliki Fachard, Independent Scholar in Switzerland.
+The Raymond Carver Review is produced in cooperation with The International Raymond Carver Society and is hosted by the English Department at Kent State University.

 Issue Two is a special issue on Carver and Feminism, guest edited by Claire Fabre-Clark and Libe García Zarranz.
 Included are an issue introduction by Claire Fabre-Clark; editors’ essays by Libe García Zarranz on Carver and Feminist Theory and Vasiliki Fachard on Feminism and Carver; essays on using space and domesticity to re-read Carver’s women by Aoileann Ní Éigeartaigh; influences of Feminism and class in Carver’s short stories by Vanessa Hall; masculinity as homosocial enactment by Josef Benson; a Feminist interpretation of “Cathedral” by Eve Wiederhold; and reviews of Maryann Burk Carver’s What It Used to Be Like by Julia Kaziewicz and of Tess Gallagher’s Dear Ghosts, by Jo Angela Edwins.